Home Repair Resources

 Dayton’s Bluff NHS has several home loan programs and a senior homeowner grant program.
 Properties must be owner-occupied with no more than 4 units.

-- East Side Revolving Loan Fund provides low interest loans for housing renovation.
+- Revolving Loan Fund provides low interest loans for housing renovation.

 - Minnesota Housing Fix Up Loan provides secured and unsecured loan options for home improvement financing.
 Minnesota Housing Rehabilitation Loans are for basic and necessary home improvements.

-- More information on each program and all applications
+- More information on each program and all applications.
+Also see a map of their service area.

 - NeighborWorks Home Partners provides home improvement loans to home owners in Saint Paul with income at or below 120% of median.
 Their construction specialist will help you prioritize based on your needs and budget.
 All current loans are secured mortgages, but grant funds are occasionally available.
 In the event of an emergency repair need, call NeighborWorks Home Partners for help finding the quickest resolution possible.